mattaylor/objix/README.md

 { a: 1, b: 2 }.size() // 2
 ```

-### Object.prototype.index(key, array)
+### Object.prototype.keyBy(array, key)

-Index an array of objects into this using the given key
+Index an array of objects into this using the given key, and return this.

 ```javascript
 o = {}